This document is about: SERVER 5

 Option B: both client and server are running on IPv6

-This option is for an IPv6-only network and is supported by Photon Server v4 only.
+This option is for an IPv6-only network and is supported by Photon Server v4 and up.

 Non-breaking strategy